Everything Awesome About the 2019

 Supro Ozark Electric Guitar

 The Supro Ozark is a reimagining of the late ’50s Supro guitar played by the likes of Ry Cooder, David Lindley, Jason Isbell, and Blake Mills.
 Supro collaborated with Lace Music to develop custom-made Aluma 90 pickups so that they could capture the unique sound present in the WWII-era original Supro.
 The new Supro boasts the original look of the 1950s model, but with all the power and refinement harnessed afforded by modern-day engineering.

 So there you have it — the highlights from the last Summer NAMM Show.
-If you’d like to write about music events like the Summer NAMM inside or outside of the United States, check out our guidelines and send your query/piece to email@example.com or to .
+If you’d like to write about music events like the Summer NAMM inside or outside of the United States, check out our guidelines and send your query/piece to or to Ragazine’s music editor, Fred Roberts.